ramyrams/Blockchain/BlockchainBasics.md

 3. **Once the transaction is approved and the Block Chain is updated, Bashir has the bitcoin.** He doesn’t need to take any action to receive it, but if he were to check the Block Chain now he would see an extra bitcoin at his address.

+What is the Block Chain?
+The Block Chain is a public record (or “ledger”) of how much bitcoin belongs to each and every bitcoin address.
+Basically, it keeps track of where all the bitcoins are.

+What are addresses?
+A Bitcoin address, like a bank account number, is where your bitcoins are stored.
+It is also what you share publicly with people to receive money.
+It is represented by a series of numbers and letters: 1Lqx7VV1u4q9QRY2f64Bd17ZVc8XZCHZbT

+What are miners?
+Miners are the “auditors” or “referees” of the Block Chain – they make sure all Bitcoin transactions are valid and that no one is tampering with the Block Chain.
+Specifically miners are Bitcoin users who have chosen to run special software which does the auditing automatically – in return for their efforts Miners are given bitcoin.

+What are transactions?
+A Bitcoin transaction is like any other financial transaction (like credit card purchases or Paypal money transfers): it records the movement of funds from one account to another.
+Specifically a Bitcoin transaction updates the Block Chain to record the movement of bitcoin from one bitcoin address to another.

 # Awesome Bluechain
 https://github.com/Xel/Blockchain-stuff#courses